 WE NEED YOUR VOICE

-Join our letter-writing campaign to request our City of Lubbock Mayor and Council to declare the month of October as LGBTQ+ History Month in Lubbock Texas.
+Join the community lead letter-writing campaign to request our City of Lubbock Mayor and Council to declare the month of JUNE as PRIDE Month in Lubbock Texas.

 Objective